ndipatri/ComposeZeroTo98/README.md

 >Our original test lives inside of this new while/try/catch block.

 >Inside of this retry block ***we’ve added something***.
 We are now changing the state of the siren, by clicking the button, regardless of the current state.
 So we are ***either turning the siren on or off, we don’t know***.
 Then we test to see if the siren is in the desired state, which is ‘off’.

 >If by chance, the siren is already off when we start this test, we will be turning it on and thus making the test fail.
 Here is where the try/catch block comes into play.

 >If the assertion fails, that is, if the siren isn't off, we run the block again.
 The button will be pressed again, but this time the siren will be turned off and the test will succeed.
 We ***keep trying until we get the desired result***.
 If we can't get the test to pass after a couple tries, we assume the test is legitimately failing.

 ***Uninstall the app before running test.***

 Run the test and demonstrate that it succeeds regardless of the state of the siren.

+***Use 'Flaky' string search with 'No Filter' selected in LogCat to show the re-tries***

 >In essence, we’re using ***‘short polling’*** to wait for our external system reach a known state.
 This technique is ***CPU intensive and takes more time*** , but we don’t care because this is a test and ***NOT production code***.
 >The bottom line we are now testing our code and not the state of our external system.